lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 - Not replicating cluster parameter groups, roles, or VPC setup to the DR region — restored cluster may not be usable until those are recreated.
 - Not testing restores regularly.

-If you want, I can provide:
-- Exact CLI scripts for an automated snapshot+copy schedule (Lambda + CloudWatch Events) and the required IAM/KMS policies, or
-- A short failover playbook listing exact commands and checks to run during a DR event.

 ## How do you rehearse disaster recovery and failover with data sharing or restores?
 Short answer